 How do we teach e-safety at JC?

 One important way of ensuring all our children understand the importance of e-safety issues is by means of a regular e-safety assembly.
-Usually KS2 have an e-safety assembly on a fortnightly basis on a Wednesday morning, whilst KS1 have theirs on a Thursday morning, again approximately every 2 or 3 weeks.
+Usually KS2 have an e-safety assembly on a regular basis on a Tuesday morning, whilst KS1 have theirs on a Thursday morning, approximately every 2 or 3 weeks.

 During these times, generic issues are explored as well as recent updates and discussion of topical issues that may have been in the news.